COUNSELORS FOR SOCIAL JUSTICE

 So you want to start a CSJ Chapter?

 Welcome to Counselors for Social Justice!
 We are excited that you have chosen to establish a student chapter of CSJ.
 As you begin we would like to orient you to the organization and some of our hopes for the future of social justice in the counseling field.
+Our online application will ask you to share your reasons for starting the chapter, so you may want to begin thinking through those answers now.

 DOWNLOAD the welcome letter